silas/node-shutterstock/README.md

  * per_page (Number, default: 20): number of results to return per page
  * sort (String, default: popular): sort results

-And many more, see options for more details.
+And many more, see official documentation for more details.

 Usage